locb65/Learning_VueJS/README.md

 </script>
 ```

 In the brower, you will notice that all three components are rendered and the count is incremented based on the buttons pressed.

+Additionally, You will also find form component.
+This form component is a way for users to contact you.
+* it currently does not support state.
+Will be implemented in the future.